olliepayne/rosetta-send/README.md

 #### Icebox
 (In no partucular order)
-* A looser name/location search in the Route Finder.
-I intend to splice the search string into individual words, do the same on the backend and look for comparisons between the two.
 * Allow users to ' wishlist ' routes.
 Basically a ToDo list.
 * Add a custom logo / incorporate this logo into tiling on page styling
 * Route ratings / Consumer grades.
 Have a posted official grade and an average of consumer grades